Longmeadow Parkway: History

-Tolling
+The project experienced many delays including discussion of an endangered bee habitat nearby, COVID-19 pandemic supply shortages, and the discovery and removal of lead in the soil from an old shooting range in the Parkway's right-of-way.
+The parkway opened on August 29, 2024 with a ribbon-cutting ceremony including local officials and Illinois Governor J. B. Pritzker in attendance.

+Formerly proposed tolling

 To fill a gap in funding, in November 2018, Kane County issued $27.8 million in bonds supported by tolls from the bridge.
-In September 2018, Kane County and the Illinois State Toll Highway Authority entered into an agreement to install all-electronic I-Pass tolling for the bridge.
-The toll plaza will be located on the eastern end of the bridge, and is projected to cost $1.1 million.
-All portions of the parkway other than the bridge will be toll-free, and no federal funds are being used to construct the toll bridge portion of the project.
+In September 2018, Kane County and the Illinois Tollway entered into an agreement to install all-electronic I-Pass tolling for the bridge.
+The toll plaza was planned to be located on the eastern end of the bridge, and was projected to cost $1.1 million.
+All portions of the parkway other than the bridge was to be toll-free, and no federal funds are being used to construct the toll bridge portion of the project.

-Consultants studies justify a $0.75 to $0.95 toll for a one-way trip in an automobile.
+Consultants studies justified a $0.75 to $0.95 toll for a one-way trip in an automobile.

+In January 2024, it was announced that the entire parkway will be toll-free as there was enough money allocated to eliminate the need for a toll.
+Signs related to the now-canceled tolling were removed on May 1, 2024.